Morgan Scalley: Suspension

 Scalley admitted in June 2020 that he used a racial slur in a text to a recruit in 2013 and was promptly suspended by the university.
 An investigation revealed that there were also two additional incidents where Scalley was accused of using racial stereotypes.
 He was reinstated to his position as defensive coordinator after an external review by the university, but was reported to have taken a significant pay cut and the offer from the university to be its head-coach-in-waiting rescinded among other penalties.

 Personal life

-Scalley is a member of the LDS church, and served on a mission to Munich, Germany before playing at Utah.
-He and his wife Liz have three children: Madeline, Emma, and Andrew.
+Scalley is a member of the Church of Jesus Christ of Latter-day Saints, and served as a missionary for the church to Munich, Germany.
+He and his wife, Liz, have three children.